How to hire an apprentice

 There must be a paid job available with a contract of employment, long enough for an apprentice to complete their apprenticeship.

 You need to pay the apprentice a salary that doesn’t go below the minimum wage.

 - Learn job-specific skills

-The employer must support the apprentice to gain the knowledge and skills they need to gain their apprenticeship.
+The employer must support the apprentice to gain the knowledge, skills and experience they need to gain their apprenticeship.